-As a community, we have settled into the reality that the agunah problem is one to be managed, not solved.
+Unfortunately, we have been tolerating rather than remedying the phenomenon in our communities.
 This is not moral or halakhic.
 In Chapter 16 of Deuteronomy, the Torah teaches, Tzedek, tzedek tirdof (“Justice, justice you shall pursue”).
 The status quo is simply unacceptable.
 We must challenge the notion that a get is negotiable.

 Moreover, it is not the persistence of the abuse of get-refusal that is in and of itself noteworthy.
 Abuse, power and violence, after all, are normative characteristics of conjugal relationships and will be deployed in all relationships, Jewish or not.
 There are bad people.
 Some of them are men who happen to be religious, and these bad individuals will use whatever tools they have at their disposal to bolster themselves in their abuse – sometimes that includes religion.
 This is certainly prevalent in many other faiths.

 What is noteworthy is the reluctance among our community and leadership to mend the gash in the fabric of our own society.
 In other words, my research has shown that the abuse (including get-refusal) is actually normative to some extent, but it is how the abuse is being addressed (or not addressed, more accurately) that is non-normative, particularly in Toronto.
 It is shameful that we allow this to happen.